claresudbery/clare-wiki-ably/pages/think/life/misc-life-stuff.md

 - Search terms: "velux blinds", "broken blinds"
 - [This video is really helpful](https://www.youtube.com/watch?v=xtQFFkVeaNc)
 - ...and [here's a good knot to use (the "sheet bend")](https://youtu.be/Qfwc50zKmW0?si=cRx6uHlm3I7qVrhY)
+- For Clare: Notes on garret repairs are in clare-tech: house.md